P-Ahmed/Personal-Java-Projects/README.md

 # core_java_projects
-Some of my projects on core java
+Some of my projects with core java technology